Nixtla/statsforecast/README.md

 ## Models

 ### Automatic Forecasting
-Automatic forecasting tools search for the best parameters and select the best possible model for a series of time series.
+Automatic forecasting tools search for the best parameters and select the best possible model for a group of time series.
 These tools are useful for large collections of univariate time series.

 |Model | Point Forecast | Probabilistic Forecast | Insample fitted values | Probabilistic fitted values |
 |:------|:-------------:|:----------------------:|:---------------------:|:----------------------------:|